helm/helm/README.md

 1. Make sure your Kubernetes cluster is up and running, and that you can run `kubectl` commands against it.
 1. Clone this repository into the src folder of your GOPATH, if you haven't already.
-1. Use `kubectl` to intall DM into your cluster:
+1. Use `kubectl` to install DM into your cluster:

 ```
 kubectl create -f install.yaml